IanOxborrow/Sensible/README.md

 To communicate the UI design of our application we have created some screen designs located here: [Screen Designs](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Screen%20Designs/Screen%20Shot%202021-03-21%20at%208.51.51%20pm.png)

 To view our communication plan you can visit the following link: [Communication Plan](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Communication%20plan/communication%20plan.pdf)

+To keep track of the communication at meetings we have kept minutes of all client meetings, team meetings and tutorials here: [Meeting Minutes](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Meeting%20Minutes)

+## Risk

+To see how our team is mitigating risks and plans for when issues occur, you can view our risk register here: [Risk Register](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Risk%20register/risk%20register.pdf)

 # FAQ